This post may contain affiliate links, please see the privacy policy for details.

 Smoked Spiced Shrimp FAQs

-Can you smoke shrimp in advance?
+Can I smoke shrimp in advance?

-Smoked shrimp with homemade blackening seasoning is always wonderful hot off the grill (as are most smoked recipes).
-The spices as well as the temperature contrast nicely with the creamy cocktail sauce.
-But what about making them ahead?
-Well, as long as they don’t sit out at room temperature for more than 2 hours, they should be fine in the refrigerator in an airtight container for up to 3 days.
+As long as they don’t sit out at room temperature for more than 2 hours, they should be fine in the refrigerator in an airtight container for up to 3 days.
 You could also freeze some.

 Smoking as a cooking method has been around for centuries.
-Meat, shrimp and other food are cooked over a fire and wood chips go on to the fire to give a smoky aroma and taste to your food.
+Meat, shrimp and other food are cooked over a fire and wood chips go on to the fire to give a smoky aroma and delicious taste to your food.
 Smoking also increases the lifespan of the food, which is why hams, briskets, whole chickens, and fish are often smoked.
+With hot smoking, the food is slowly cooked while it smokes.
+With cold smoking, the smoke simply adds a smoky flavor.

-Smoked Spiced Shrimp with Homemade Saskatchewan Dry Rub Recipe
+Smoked Shrimp with Saskatchewan Dry Rub Recipe

 5 from 7 votes